AlphaNightLight/sha256vhdl/README.md

 ## Repository Structure

 The folder structure is the following:
-- *CPP/*: folder containing the C++ implementation
+- *cpp/*: folder containing the C++ implementation
-- *sha256vhdl.srcs*: folder containing the vhdl implementation
+- *sha256vhdl.srcs/*: folder containing the vhdl implementation
+- *presentation_pictures/*: here are the located the pitcures used in the report
+- *links.txt*: a text file containing the links I consulted to document myself on the SHA256 implementation and the bitcoin protocol
+- *SHA-256.pdf*: a document containing the SHA256 specification I followed
+- *sha256vhdl - alex pegoraro.pdf*: The project report
+- *sha256vhdl.pptx*: The presentation of the project

 ## Mantainer